 - The realised value of the indicator per railway undertaking in the year 2026. - The realised value of the passenger transport market segment in the year 2026.
-This average realised annual value is also published on the ProRail website.

 If a railway undertaking has been active on a particular route for less than three years, the realisation figures used are determined in consultation prior to the timetable year.
 This will be stated with the publication.